Justice Isa seeks clarity from President about reference

 “The same has been duly confirmed to me by persons at the highest levels of the government,” Ebrahim wrote and submitted that in view of this, he cannot in good conscience continue in office and so he tenders his resignation as the Additional Attorney General for Pakistan with immediate effect.

-The PPP chairman said he still remembers the era of Musharraf when they wanted to oust the judges and the same tactics were being used by remnants of Musharraf.
+The PPP chairman said he still remember the era of Musharraf when they wanted to oust the judges and same tactics were being used by remnants of Musharraf.

 He said it was duty of the political parties to come out and tell people how their rights were being snatched.
 “It is unfortunate that so much blood is spilled, so many lives lost, so much progress being made but we are looking a Pakistan not much different than it was in 2006 in the era of dictatorship of Pervez Musharraf,” he said.